outdreamer/build-a-cure-1/docs/to_do.md

 ## Structural Objects

   - fix rows csv format

   - examine all your iterated lists bc they determine processing order (supported_pattern_variables, pos_tags, all_pattern_version_types, reversed keys, etc)

   - pattern processing order:
+    - implement ordered pos-tagging pattern_map to apply preference order to correct incorrectly identified word pos
+      - show preference for verbs in ambiguous cases (associate, bear) should return a verb even though it can be a noun
     - make sure youve changed 'modifier1' to 'VB1 NN1', 'VB1 VB2' etc
       while iterating through modifier patterns before submitting a call to find_patterns so you can just use 'ALL' pos tag checks
     - once you replace some patterns, youll have new phrases & conditions, so do apply_pattern_map before your other parsing
     - 'has effect' => 'have induce' with current synonym replacements, 'imaging finding' => 'imaging find', 'is' => 'be', 'reason' => 'hypothesis'
         - 'by' can indicate a process/mechanism "it works by doing x"
     - based on processing order, isolate which patterns would be identified as other objects first

   - add calls to find_synonym, find_function, find_type, find_topic in your get_all_versions() pattern generating function

   - finish order_and_convert_clauses logic

   - add identification functions:
       - objects (nouns like 'protein')
       - components (topical nouns that are found in another topical component, like organelles of a cell)